schase15/schase15/README.md

 More about me:

-- Full time student at Lambda School on the Data Science track
+- Full time student at Lambda School on the Data Science track, part-time student at Columbia University pursing a B.S in Computer Science with a focus on the Intelligent Systems track
 - Keep up to date with my projects at my [portfolio page](http://steventchase.com)
-- Currently working on an NLP applicaiton that transcribes young students handwritten stories and evaluates the complexity of the writing.
+- Currently working on an NLP application that transcribes young students handwritten stories and evaluates the complexity of the writing.
-- Latest interest: Julia programming language
+- Latest interests: Computer Vision and Julia programming language

 Contact me at schase15@gmail.com